Mark Brooks (director): Music career

-In 2012, Brooks formed the dark electronic pop band Night Club with Emily Kavanaugh.
-In 2017, Brooks produced and co-wrote "Tears in the Rain", "Wild Roses", "Edge of the Blade", "528hz" and "432hz" with electronic cholo-goth duo, Prayers for their Baptism of Thieves LP.
-Brooks' music has been featured in such films and television shows as The Fan, It's Always Sunny in Philadelphia, Mad Money (film), Bury the Bride, Moonbeam City, and The Riches.
+In 2012, Brooks formed the electronic music band Night Club with Emily Kavanaugh.
+In 2017, Brooks produced and co-wrote "Tears in the Rain", "Wild Roses", "Edge of the Blade", "528hz" and "432hz" with Prayers for their Baptism of Thieves LP.
+Brooks' music has been featured in such films and television shows as The Fan, It's Always Sunny in Philadelphia, Mad Money, Bury the Bride, Moonbeam City, and The Riches.